-- Create Your Own Adventure: Using Glogster, make your own Choose Your Own Adventure story!
-Each part of the story will have its own glog (digital poster) that will be navigated by the choices your reader makes.
-To do this, add an image related to your story (your starting planet?) and some text for your story.
+- Create Your Own Adventure: Using Glogster, make your own Choose Your Own Adventure story.
+Each part of the story will have its own "glog" (digital poster) that will be navigated by the choices your reader makes.
+To do this, add an image related to your story (your starting planet?) and some text.
 Give your reader a forced choice by having images or text saying that it will link your reader to the appropriate glog that has that part of the story.
-Get creative—add images, videos, audio, uploaded art.
+Get creative—add images, videos, audio, uploaded art, and more.
 The sky is the limit!

 - Alien Adlib: Practice parts of speech and storytelling with fill-in-the-blank stories.

 - Planet Quest: Explore California Institute of Technology’s Jet propulsion lab interactives.

-- Field Trip to the Moon: Select Moon from the top tool bar in Google Art version 5 or later and away you go.
+- Field Trip to the Moon: Visit Google's site Google Moon and away you go.
 Take tours of Apollo missions to the moon narrated by Apollo astronauts, explore 3-D models of spacecraft, see footprints, watch TV footage from the day, and explore the surface!
 Extend the activity by writing a newspaper article about the experience.

-- Moon Watching: Use this activity to track the phases of the moon.
+- Moon Watching: Track the phases of the moon.
 Record your observations in a notebook or on a piece of paper.To add to your experiment, change a variable.
 Record observations about how the moon changes over a 24-hour period or across a season.

 - Moon poems: Stars and moonlight have inspired many a poem.
 Take a virtual tour of the moon (above) and then read Cynthia Rylant’s Long Night Moon and let it inspire some poetry of your own!